relatio-nlp/relatio/README.md

 You can easily start a jupyter notebook `jupyter notebook` .
 In Windows10 using WSL you have to copy the url similar to `http://127.0.0.1:8888/?token=...` to the desired browser.
 ### Leonhard
+For this step you need to terminals: one where you connect to leonhard and one for the ssh tunneling.
 You will start jupyter notebook on the cluster but you will use the browser from your PC.

 **On Leonhard**
 - make sure that you can connect passwordless.
 If not please follow the [documentation](https://scicomp.ethz.ch/wiki/Getting_started_with_clusters#SSH_keys)